 - Vacation.
 Create a day-cation by spending the day at the pool or walking your favorite trail.

 - Create a today-list.
 Write down everything you want to do today and check off each task as you complete it.

 - Meditation.
-Follow along to a YouTube meditation class.
+Follow along with a YouTube meditation class.

 - Imagination.
 Create your own space of serenity by imaging yourself at peace.
 For me, it’s imaging myself at the beach with my toes in the sand!

 - Identity.
 Look at yourself in the mirror.
 Find the strength!
 Find the compassion!
 Find the love!